 Third, St. Basil whether in ascetical reflection, theological debate, or in the midst of chancery politics, let God use Him for His greater glory unto service of others.
 He did not make an excuse for not being a philanthropist in the hermitic caves of Cappadocia by saying what can I do here for others in this remote isolation.
 He did not make an excuse for not being a philanthropist by his attendance and involvement in the Ecumenical Council and other synods defending the Faith.
 And he did not make an excuse for not being a philanthropist while he worked in the political world of the diocese and hierarchy.
 Instead, he used his stations and positions in life to promote the Gospel and minister unto people who were in need.

 We as individual believers and collectively as the Church are called to Christian philanthropy.
-It is ancient.
 In view of the Lord Jesus’ words in Matthew 25, it is essential, not optional.
-Anything short of this and we are failing our calling as shown to us by Basil the Great.
+Anything short of this, we are failing our calling as shown to us by St. Basil the Great.
 Yes, it is the mission of the Church to minister to the poor, homeless, unemployed and disadvantaged.
 Ministries to those in need should be held daily, not just occasionally.
 It should be just as regular in the schedule as any other liturgy, Bible study, or meeting at the Church.

 It is time for us to put our aprons on and get to work in that soup kitchen, in that hospice, in that nursing home, in that homeless shelter and anywhere else God leads you to serve and minister, following and being taught through the example of St. Basil the Great.